Back to Blog

 Whether MDVIP or independent, some things matter more than the branding:

 Panel size.
-How many patients does the physician carry?
-Below 400 is meaningful; above 600 and the access typically falls off.
+How many patients does the physician carry today?
+Below 400 is meaningful; above 600 and the access typically falls off, regardless of branding.

 After-hours access.
 When you call at night, who answers?
 The physician directly, a covering colleague, or an answering service?
 How fast is the response?